Friends season 10: Season synopsis

 The season premiere opens in Barbados, where the ninth season finale ended: Joey sees Ross, his best friend, and Charlie, his ex-girlfriend, kissing in the hotel lobby, then goes to Rachel's room, where the two of them also kiss.
 However, before going further, they decide to seek Ross' approval, but Ross finds them kissing, back in Manhattan, before they can approach him.
 Ross tries to hide his hurt, to no avail.
 Joey eventually talks to Ross about the situation and Ross seems to give his blessings.
-After several obstacles prevent Joey and Rachel from consummating their relationship (including Joey unable to untie Rachel's bra and Rachel accidentally kneeing Joey in the crotch), they decide to remain platonic.
+After several obstacles prevent Joey and Rachel from consummating their relationship (including Joey being unable to untie Rachel's bra and Rachel accidentally kneeing Joey in the crotch), they decide to remain friends.
 By the sixth episode, Ross is single again when Charlie reunites with her ex-boyfriend.

 Mike proposes to Phoebe and they marry mid-season.
 Monica and Chandler decide to adopt a child, after discovering they are infertile.
 They are eventually paired with a young, expecting mother named Erica (Anna Faris) and buy a house in Westchester county.
 Rachel is scouted for a fashion buyer job with Gucci, but her current boss (Mr. Zelner) is seated at the next table, in the restaurant where she is being interviewed.
 She is fired by Ralph Lauren and rejected by Gucci, which leaves her unemployed.
 While cleaning out her office at Ralph Lauren, she runs into Mark, her former Bloomingdale's colleague (from Season 3), who offers her a job with Louis Vuitton in Paris.
 Ross, unaware and still in love with her, secures her job at Ralph Lauren, even convincing her former boss to increase her salary.
 However, Rachel chooses Louis Vuitton and Paris.
 Saying her goodbyes to everyone, Rachel goes to Ross' apartment last, where they spend the night together.
 Expecting Rachel to now cancel her plans for Paris, he is devastated when she does not.